benjacoblee/lc-prep/tree-traversal/README.md

     -   If the node has a right property, call the helper function with the right property on the node
     -   Invoke the helper function with the current variable
 -   Return the array of values

+## When to use BFS/DFS?

+If a tree is very wide, a breadth-first search consumes more memory due to storage of values in the queue.

+When using an inorder search, elements end up in a sorted order.

+Using preorder can help to clone/reconstruct an existing tree.